 Yet, there was no problem with food, predators, or shelter.
 These habitats provided for all of them, creating a prosperous society.
 Instead of calming everyone down, stress pervaded everywhere.
 The same rats that acted normally before, started behaving in abnormal ways.

 The Roman Republic also underwent its behavioral sink.
 After the Punic Wars, it became a prosperous society overall, and its outside threats were eliminated.
-The population skyrocketed.
+The population increased exponentially.
 Yet the social divisions grew worse too.
 The rich hoarded all the money and resources, while the poor got poorer.
-Just like the select number of alpha rats monopolized most of the females and the best locations, while most of the other male rats ended up with nothing, the elites in Rome monopolized the farmlands and other resources, while many sections of the populations were kicked off their lands and couldn’t even find work.
+The select number of alpha rats monopolized most of the females and the best locations, while most of the other male rats ended up with nothing.
+The elites in Rome monopolized the farmlands and other resources, while many sections of the populations were kicked off their lands and couldn’t even find work.

 We might be experiencing a behavioral sink now.
 While, there are significant differences between humans and rats, what happened in the rat utopias can serve as a warning sign.
 Certain conditions changed the behavior of the inhabitants, which led to a collapse of the society.
 Even though the utopias had all the resources needed for their inhabitants and protected them from outside predators, decadence set in and social interactions helped start a vicious circle, which spiraled down until society was destroyed.